fioncat/spacenvim/README.md

 This configuration comes from [ayamir/nvimdots](https://github.com/ayamir/nvimdots), but there are the following differences:

 - Use `Space` key as leader.
+- The code layout is simpler more user-friendly.
 - Pinned the version for all plugins.
 Update plugins manually to prevent breaking changes making the configuration invalid.
 - Try to keep the minimum number of plugins and easy to customize.